Fallschirmjäger: Belgium and the Netherlands

+Greece and Crete

 During the Greece campaign, the German airborne forces would perform their last strategic parachute and glider performances of the war.
 The airborne troops captured a critical bridge that crossed the canal in the Isthmus of Corinth so German forces could pursue Allied forces further in the Greek mainland.
 The operation did not go smoothly due in part to heavy enemy ground fire.
 Demolition charges were also accidentally detonated, due to carelessness, leading to damage to the bridge and heavy casualties.
 One group of paratroopers was accidentally dropped into the sea where they all drowned.
 The airborne forces did manage to capture British anti-aircraft positions, which forced the surrender of the local town.
 12,000 Commonwealth and Greek troops were also captured.
 The German airborne forces suffered 63 killed and 174 wounded.